spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/finance/payroll/index.html.md

 ### Changing bank information

-1. If changing banking information for any reason please ensure to let nonuspayroll@gitlab.com know, and then update BambooHR accordingly.
+1. If changing banking information for any reason please ensure to let nonuspayroll@gitlab.com know, and then update Workday accordingly.

 ### Global Upside - France